 Frustrated by the connivance of the Trump administration with Netanyahu’s government, Iran rebelled in 2019 by attacking Western allies in the region, especially the military attacks on Saudi Arabia.
 It has already violated the provisions set in the JCPOA deal, enriching uranium beyond what had been allowed.

-Under the deal, the cap was 3.67% of uranium enrichment, but Iran went up to 4.5%, which is more than 12 times the amount permitted, according to the International Atomic Energy Agency (IAEA), the nuclear watchdog of UN.
-Iran is also reported to have acquired higher levels of purity in its nuclear material than allowed, apart from its researches on advanced centrifuges coupled with hiding centrifuges in its underground facility.
+Under the deal, the cap was 3.67% of uranium enrichment, but Iran went up to 4.5%, which is more than 12 times the amount permitted, according to the International Atomic Energy Agency (IAEA), the nuclear watchdog of the UN.
+Iran is also reported to have acquired higher levels of purity in its nuclear material than allowed, apart from its research on advanced centrifuges coupled with hiding centrifuges in its underground facility.